sathyanarayanat/NASSCOM-VSD-SOC-DESIGN-AND-PLANNING/README.md

 - Introduction
 - [Day 1 - Synthesis of RTL](#Day-1--Synthesis-of-RTL)

+as
+asd
+a
+sd
+ad

+ad
+a
+sd
+ad

+das
+d
+a
+sd
+a
+d
 ## Day 1 - Synthesis of RTL

 Aim: we are going to calculate the Flop ratio after the systhesis of RTL of Picorv32a.